TimDomino/ptsot/README.md

 # Perspective Taking/Spatial Orientation Test
 Electronic version of the "Perspective Taking/Spatial Orientation Test" by Hegarty, Kozhevnikov and Waller.
 It avoids the need for measuring the participants' response angles by hand and for computing the delta angle to the correct solution.
-The following document hosted by the Spatial Intelligence and Learning Center served as a reference for the implementation: http://spatiallearning.org/resource-info/Spatial_Ability_Tests/PTSOT.pdf (accessed 13 Feb 2017).
+The following document hosted by the Spatial Intelligence and Learning Center served as a reference for the implementation: https://www.silc.northwestern.edu/object-perspective-spatial-orientation-test/ (accessed 10 Nov 2019).
 It also mentions the two main papers the test is based on:

  * Hegarty, M., & Waller, D. (2004).
 A dissociation between mental rotation and perspective-taking spatial abilities.
 Intelligence, 32, 175-191.